openucx/ucx/docs/source/faq.md

 #### What stuff should I have on my machine to use UCX?

-UCX detects the exiting libraries on the build machine and enables/disables support for various features accordingly.
+UCX detects the existing libraries on the build machine and enables/disables support for various features accordingly.
 If some of the modules UCX was built with are not found during runtime, they will be silently disabled.